TanbinTanny5669/info/_pages/about.md

 [Google Scholar](https://scholar.google.com/citations?user=j9ltrt8AAAAJ&hl=en) | [GitHub](https://github.com/Emranbiswas) | [ResearchGate](https://www.researchgate.net/profile/Md-Emran-Biswas-2) | [LinkedIn](https://www.linkedin.com/in/md-emran-biswas/)

 Welcome!
-I am a data science enthusiast and aspiring researcher dedicated to designing, developing, and evaluating machine learning algorithms that address real-world challenges across domains such as intelligent transportation, natural language processing, and bioinformatics.
+I am a data science enthusiast and aspiring researcher dedicated to designing, developing, and evaluating machine learning algorithms that address real-world challenges across domains such as AI & ML, intelligent transportation, natural language processing, bioinformatics, task offloading in edge computing.
 I graduated in Electronics and Communication Engineering from Hajee Mohammad Danesh Science and Technology University (HSTU), Bangladesh.
 I have a deep passion for interdisciplinary research, especially at the intersection of artificial intelligence and societal benefit, with a long-term goal of contributing to the field of **AI for Good.**